 In 1998, the parish hired Dr. Ronald Zawilla, Liturgical consultant for Genesis Studio, a subsidiary of Watra Church Supply, to conduct a liturgical environment study to determine a vision and direction for the development of a New Sanctuary.
 Fund raising continued.
 By 2001, additional land was purchased, extending the property line to North Lake Shore Drive, south of the existing property.
 During another Pastoral Leadership change in 2003 the Building Committee continued their planning for the New Sanctuary.

+In November of 2003, Rev. Roy C. Marien was appointed pastor.
 In 2004, Quina, Grundhoefer, Architects were selected by the Building Committee to develop a Site Master Plan.
 This was approved by Bishop John H. Ricard, SSJ in the fall of 2004.
-A major Capital Campaign was executed on April 8th, 205, to raise funds to begin construction.
+A major Capital Campaign was executed on April 8th, 2005, to raise funds to begin construction.
 During this time, a design concept, based on vision of the building committee, was presented to Bishop Ricard for approval.

 On November 20th, 2005, Bishop Ricard broke ground for the New Sanctuary.
 The construction firm, Lord and Son, was hired to build the structure.
 Dr. Ronald Zawilla was retained to design the furnishings of the New Sanctuary.